 The Statute of Limitations

 According to Texas law, injured individuals have a limited time of two years to file a personal injury claim.
 This does not mean you should wait to file a claim.
 It is simply a time frame someone has to file a lawsuit for personal injuries.
 To find out how this law will affect you and your compensation, discuss your injury case with a qualified Texas construction injury lawyer.

 Seek Help from Experienced Construction Accident Attorneys Today

-Whether you need to file a claim for workers’ compensation after a work-related construction accident or a personal injury lawsuit for injuries you received as a result of third-party negligence or sustained while not in an employment capacity, seek legal assistance as soon as you can.
-Your accident attorney will go to work to examine and identify all of the critical details of your case, allowing them to fight for maximum compensation on your behalf.
+Whether you need to file a claim for workers’ compensation after a work-related construction accident or a personal injury lawsuit for injuries you received as a result of negligence, seek legal assistance as soon as you can.

 When it comes to injuries from construction accidents, you don’t have to face this battle alone.
 The right San Antonio personal injury law firm can help you recover the compensation you deserve.